-An agreement on a periodical increase in the rent of a dwelling is valid only if:

-- 1) the lease contract is entered into with a term of at least three years and - 2) the rent increases not more than once a year and - 3) the extent of the increase in the rent or the basis for calculation thereof are precisely determined.
+- (1) An agreement on a periodical increase in the rent of a dwelling is valid only if: - 1) the lease contract is entered into with a term of at least three years; and - 2) the rent increases not more than once a year; and - 3) the extent of the increase in the rent or the basis for calculation thereof are precisely determined either as a specific amount, percentage or index. - (2) An agreement on periodical increase in the rent may be entered into in such a manner that the rent increases on the dates agreed upon in the contract or upon notification of the lessee.
+If the parties have agreed that the rent is increased upon notification of the lessee, the lessor shall inform of increase in the rent in a format which can be reproduced in writing at least 30 days in advance.

 § 301.
-Excessive amount of rent for dwelling
+Excessive increase in rent of dwelling